My top ten

 Either side you end up on, you will need to hike before getting to Dettifoss waterfall.
 My recommendation for gear would be a travel tripod with a 24 mm and 50 mm lens.
 If you are able to get really close to the waterfall, the 24 mm will capture the full cascade.
 From some of the distant view points, the 50 mm will capture the whole scene well.

 Number three in our list of Icelandic waterfalls is Kirkjufellsfoss.
 This waterfall in on the North side of the Snæfellsness peninsular and has become famous as the most photographed waterfall in Iceland.
 The falls has 3 spouts at the top level and the bottom level has multiple cascades.
 The top level is easier to photograph both waterfall and Kirkjufell mountain.

 I prefer to photograph the waterfall with the mountain in the background.
-You will need a 24mm lens or wider to include both.
-A 50mm lens will frame Kirkjufell Mountain quite tightly from the waterfall with room for a tiny part of the falls.
-Wide-angle lenses will allow you to get many more composition of the waterfall.
-In good conditions, it is possible to get really close to the waterfalls and this will give your photos a more unique feel.
+You will need a 24 mm lens or wider to include both.
+A 50 mm lens will frame Kirkjufell Mountain quite tightly from the waterfall, with room for a tiny part of the falls.
+Wide-angle lenses will allow you to get many more compositions of the waterfall.
+In good conditions, it is possible to get really close to the waterfalls, and this will give your photos a more unique feel.

 2 – Goðafoss waterfall

 The second best waterfall is Goðafoss, the Waterfall of the Gods.
 This is a horse-shoe waterfall in the middle of a huge lava field in North Iceland.
 According to ancient legend, the Ljósvetningagoði 1000 years ago declared Christianity to be the new religion and cast his old Pagan idols into the falls.